Wealth and Status in the Terragen Sphere

 In most civilized polities, the citizens have lived for many generations in material abundance, and needn't worry day to day about starving, freezing, roasting, running out of power, or suffocating.
 This has had profound effects on the society.
 Social status does not relate to mere accumulation of goods, as was common in nearly every Old Earth society.
 In fact in most places excess and clutter is considered a sign of low class and poor judgement.

 In many cultures an appearance of rustic simplicity in one's dwelling is valued, and there is an aesthetic comparable to Japanese and Chinese classical gardens, or to the European and North American vacation cottages of Old Earth.
 Whatever the sophistication "behind the scenes", charming simplicity is commonly the effect for which an owner aims.
-A rough stone bridge, a path which has been swept but still has a few stray leaves, flowers skillfully let to go just past their prime…these are the marks of the true master.
+A rough stone bridge, a path which has been swept but still has a few stray leaves, flowers skillfully allowed to spread just past their allotted areas or age just past their prime;these are the marks of the true master.
 Maintaining these structures and gardens oneself, or at the least maintaining the systems which support them, is in some places considered an additional cause for praise.
 So is knowing, and somehow paying for, the labour of another sapient being.
 Details of aesthetic sense vary sharply, of course, from clade to clade.
 A human nearbaseline, a cat provolve, and a vacuum-adapted vec would have very different standards, (the vec might have a small garden of solar collectors in the latest Stanislaw-inspired designs, with the local regolith of eir asteroid carefully intact beneath them).
 In all cases, though, simplicity, and the unique and authentic are signs of high status and influence.